 Feelings of heaviness of the body

 Death can occur when other medical conditions are present

 In the past two decades, heroin dependence has increased across the U.S. and exists among all demographics.
 The graph below, provided by the National Institute on Drug Abuse, illustrates the gravity of fatal heroin use in America.

 Heroin use is extremely addictive and oftentimes fatal; therefore, it is extremely important to seek help immediately if you or a loved one is struggling with this addiction.
-At Asheville Recovery Center, treatment specialists utilize a 12-step program and practice holistic rehabilitation.
+Although there are many inpatient drug rehab centers in North Carolina, Asheville Recovery Center has developed a unique and effective approach.
+At Asheville Recovery Center, treatment specialists utilize a 12-step program while practicing holistic rehabilitation.

 Services at the center include:

 Partial Hospitalization Program – At Asheville Recovery Center we offer a partial hospitalization program for clients who need post-residential treatment as well as for clients who need primary treatment but are unable to enroll in inpatient programs.
 Our PHP track offers a variety of therapeutic services and benefits to individuals in early recovery from substance addiction.
 Our day program is full-time, offering all of the clinical hours provided in residential treatment (from 9 am to 5 pm) with the benefit of allowing clients to return home to a structured sober living environment at night.
 This gives individuals the opportunity to build a community of peers and practice life skills, such as cooking, cleaning, and self-care, while still participating in immersive and intensive clinical addiction and trauma treatment.